mosioc/markdown-to-html/README.md

 ## Future Enhancements

 Planned features for future versions:
-- Full syntax highlighting in the editor
+- Full, custom syntax highlighting in the editor
 - Support for more Markdown features (tables, checkboxes)
 - Export functionality (PDF, ...)
+- Dev-side: Add JSDoc to JS files for better documentation

 ## Regex Cheat Sheet for Reference